-The Pamunkey Regional Library (the Library) was organized in 1941 to operate as a regional free library system pursuant to the Code of Virginia.
-The Library provides services to the Counties of Hanover, Goochland, King and Queen, and King William and the towns of Ashland and West Point under the administration and control of the Board of Trustees (the Board).
-The ten member Board consists of four citizens from the County of Hanover and two citizens from each of the Counties of Goochland, King and Queen, and King William.
-The Board of Supervisors from each county appoints the Library Board trustees to four-year terms.
-The Library is not a component unit of Hanover County and is therefore not reported in Hanover's County's Comprehensive Annual Financial Report as a component unit.
+The Pamunkey Regional Library (the "Library") was organized in 1941 to operate as a regional free library system pursuant to the Code of Virginia.
+The Library provides services to the Counties of Hanover, Goochland, King and Queen, and King William and the Towns of Ashland and West Point under the administration and control of the Board of Trustees (the "Board").
+The ten member Board consists of four citizens from the County of Hanover, Virginia (the "County") and two citizens from each of the Counties of Goochland, King and Queen, and King William.
+The Board of Supervisors from each county appoints the Library Board trustees to four year terms.
+The Library is not a component unit of the County of Hanover, Virginia (the "County") and, therefore, is not reported in the County's Comprehensive Annual Financial Report as a component unit.

-(b) Basis of Presentation
+Basis of Presentation

-Government-Wide Financial Statements

-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities, whether short-term or long-term, of the Library.
+Government-Wide Financial Statements - The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the nonfiduciary activities, whether short-term or long-term, of the Library.
 Governmental activities, which are mainly supported by operating contributions received from various counties, are reported on the government-wide financial statements.

 The statement of activities demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
-Program revenues include 1) charges to customers for overdue books, lost books and dog tag fees, and 2) State aid for library operations.
+Program revenues include 1) charges to customers for overdue books, lost books and dog tag fees, and 2) Commonwealth of Virginia aid for library operations.
 Other items not included among program revenues are reported as general revenues.

-Fund Financial Statements

-The fund financial statements (balance sheet and statement of revenues, expenditures, and changes in fund balance) of the Library's governmental fund reports the finances of the Library and generally include only short-term information, the most readily available assets and present due liabilities, and just the resources that flow into and out of the Library during the year and shortly thereafter.
+Fund Financial Statements - The fund financial statements (Balance Sheet and Statement of Revenues, Expenditures, and Changes in Fund Balance) of the Library's governmental fund reports the finances of the Library and generally include only short-term information, the most readily available assets and present due liabilities, and just the resources that flow into and out of the Library during the year and shortly thereafter.

 Whereas the government-wide financial statements provide an all-encompassing view of all the Library's finances, the fund financial statements provide a narrower look at the Library's current resources as noted above.
-A reconciliation is provided that explains the reasons that total fund balance in the balance sheet differ from total net position in the government-wide statement of net position.
-A reconciliation is provided explaining the differences between the net change in fund balance on the statement of revenues, expenditures, and changes in fund balance and the change in net position on the statement of activities.
+A reconciliation is provided that explains the reasons that total fund balance in the Balance Sheet differ from total net position in the government-wide Statement of Net Position.
+A reconciliation is also provided explaining the differences between the net change in fund balance on the Statement of Revenues, Expenditures, and Changes in Fund Balance and the change in net position on the Statement of Activities.
 The differences noted on the reconciliations relate to the fact that the fund financial statements primarily report short-term financial information, whereas the government-wide statements report both short and long-term information.